Setup with Docker

 2-Minute Test Setup

-You can run LinkAce within a couple of minutes, using a SQLite database to try out the application.
-Please note that this is not recommended for production use and migrating from this test setup to another database is not supported.
+This test setup is not recommended for production use.
+Migrating from this test setup to another database is not supported.

 touch database.sqlite